dotnet/docs-aspire/docs/caching/caching-components-deployment.md

 > - Configure the app to provision a containerized Redis Cache

 > [!NOTE]
 > This document focuses specifically on .NET Aspire configurations to provision and deploy Redis Cache resources in Azure.
-Visit the [Azure Container Apps deployment](/dotnet/aspire/deployment/azure/aca-deployment?branch=pr-en-us-532&tabs=visual-studio%2Clinux%2Cpowershell&pivots=azure-azd) tutorial to learn more about the full .NET Aspire deployment process.
+For more information and to learn more about the full .NET Aspire deployment process, see the [Azure Container Apps deployment](/dotnet/aspire/deployment/azure/aca-deployment?pivots=azure-azd) tutorial.

 [!INCLUDE [aspire-prereqs](../includes/aspire-prereqs.md)]